Roderich Schupp via RT

 I'm including a patch to fix this

-Your patch only pampers over the problem.called $zip->member($in), the member with the given name didn't exist.
+Your patch only pampers over the problem.

 Also it's very bad style to modify the parameters ($in in this case)